-Cancer therapy and cannabis are a well accepted match in medicine.
-These are the ways that cannabis can help manage the side effects of chemotherapy.
+These are the ways that cannabis may help manage the side effects of chemotherapy.

 Chances are that most people reading this article know someone who has been affected by cancer.
 While medical advances can offer many more treatment options, the symptoms of the cancer therapy can still be debilitating.

 Cannabis reform is slowly but surely gaining traction, with thirty three states legalizing medicinal cannabis.
 Illinois’s recent legalization now makes eleven states with fully legal recreational consumption.
 And cancer is one of the major reasons that cannabis legalization is receiving such a groundswell of support.
 Cannabis has the potential to support conventional cancer therapies by managing a range of symptoms.